- What Exactly is Cerenia? (Maropitant Citrate)

-A lot of dogs with motion sickness show anxiety or uneasiness if they equate a car or plane with feeling sick.
+A lot of dogs show anxiety or uneasiness due to motion sickness if they equate a car or plane with feeling sick.

 Some symptoms of a dog showing anxiety or agitation are whimpering and pacing around, and this may indicate that your dog is unfortunately affected by the common affliction of canine motion sickness.